 FY 2019 House Energy & Water Appropriations Bill – H.R.
 5895

 The FY 2019 House Energy and Water bill includes a rider that would jeopardize the continued existence of thirteen imperiled wild salmon and steelhead populations in the Columbia River Basin and drive southern resident orcas that rely on chinook salmon runs for food closer to extinction.
 Hundreds of communities, businesses, tribes and other wildlife species ranging from California to Alaska depend on Columbia Basin salmon.
-This rider would roll back protections for the fish (specifically, it prevents increased water over the dams, which helps move juvenile salmon downstream to the ocean more efficiently) and freeze in place a woefully inadequate plan of operation for the Basin’s dams that violates the Endangered Species Act and puts these species at risk of extinction.
+This rider would roll back protections for the fish (specifically, it prevents increased water over the dams, which helps move juvenile salmon downstream to the ocean more efficiently) and freeze in place an outdated and woefully inadequate plan of operation for the Basin’s dams that violates the Endangered Species Act because it risks the extinction of thirteen salmon and steelhead populations.

+In addition to the riders listed above, the House Interior and Energy and Water Appropriations Bills as well as the House Commerce, Justice and Science Appropriations Bill (H.R.
+5952) include damaging report language that weakens protections for listed species.

 The conservation challenges America faces today are even greater and more complex than they were when the Endangered Species Act was first enacted.
 We face the reality of climate change and other enormous threats to our planet’s biodiversity—which in turn threaten our own survival as a species.
 Now is not the time to weaken our nation’s best tool to combat what scientists have determined is the sixth major extinction phase experienced on this planet.

 Our organizations are extremely grateful that the final FY 2018 omnibus appropriations package enacted earlier this year did not contain any new riders undermining endangered species conservation.
 Such harmful riders have no place in the appropriations context and only serve to chip away at one of America’s most popular and effective environmental laws.
 We urge you to again stand up for wildlife by flatly rejecting all harmful anti-wildlife measures on final spending legislation for FY 2019.